When I was small, a woman died.

 As ever in the sky.

-We are busy working to bring Emily Dickinson's "Along the Potomac" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Along the Potomac" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Along the Potomac" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.